 - Turkish P.M.
 Erdogan won’t speak to Obama, but he’ll take calls from Biden

-LOS ANGELES (AP) - Metro-Goldwyn-Mayer Inc. said it has begun seeking its creditors' approval on a prepackaged bankruptcy plan in which they will exchange more than $4 billion in debt for equity in a new company that has rights to the James Bond franchise and the upcoming two-part movie series "The Hobbit."
+LOS ANGELES (AP) - Metro-Goldwyn-Mayer Inc. says it has begun sending out ballots to its more than 100 creditors seeking approval of a pre-packaged bankruptcy that would have them exchange more than $4 billion in debt for equity in most of the new company.

 Creditors would hold 95.3 percent of the company after it exits from Chapter 11.

-After exiting bankruptcy, Spyglass co-founders Gary Barber and Roger Birnbaum will serve as co-chairmen and CEOs.
+After exiting bankruptcy, Spyglass co-founders Gary Barber and Roger Birnbaum will serve as co-chairmen and CEOs of the company.

-The move signals the end is near for a process that began late last year as the company struggled to right itself from a dearth of hit movies, the decline of DVD sales and an overwhelming debt burden brought on by its $5 billion purchase in 2005 by a group led by Providence Equity Partners, Texas Pacific Group, Sony Corp. and Comcast Corp.
+The move caps a process that began late last year as the company struggled to right itself from a dearth of hit movies, the decline of DVD sales and an overwhelming debt burden.